ldesio/staR/README.md

 ### Single-machine use (recommended for instructor evaluation, or for advanced users)

 * ensure you have a recent version of R installed;
-* pull the staR repository at https://github.com/ldesio/staR;
+* checkout the staR repository at https://github.com/ldesio/staR;
 * run "_setup.R" once;
 * run "staR_plumber.R" to launch staR, and then browse http://localhost:8000/ to access staR.